AdamMeeker/AdamMeeker/README.md

 ## 🎓 Education & Teaching
 - **Adjunct Instructor**, University of Iowa Tippie College of Business
-  - Teaching Data Programming in Python
+  - Teaching Data Programming in Python, Data Programming in R, Data & Decision, and Business Analytics to over 750 students since 2018.
-  - Helping students build practical data science skills
+  - Helping students build practical data science skills, applying what they learn to their daily workflows.

 ## 💼 Professional Experience
 - **Principal Consultant** at Meeker Technologies, LLC